reykjalin/kakoune-mode/README.md

 # Current functionality

-- You can open a file
+- You can open a file.
+- The cursor can be moved around with the standard movement keys for Kakoune.

 # Upcoming functionality

-1. Correct cursor movement.
 1. Sync text from Kakoune to VSCode after changes.
 1. Correct primary selection.
 1. Correct multiple selections.